Skip to content

 Clients

-A clients represents an application that requests access to protected resources.
+A client represents an application that requests access to protected resources.

-This access can be on behalf of a user (in authorization code flow with PKCE), or for the client itself (in client credentials flow).
+This access can either be on behalf of a user (using the authorization code flow with PKCE) or for the client itself (using the client credentials flow).

 Public or confidential clients

 A public client is recommended for applications that cannot ensure the confidentiality of their client credentials.
-This is relevant for JavaScript-only web applications, where keeping a password confidential in JavaScript is not feasible due to its visibility.
-The same consideration applies to mobile apps, as an APK package can be downloaded and decompiled, exposing any secrets stored within.
+This is relevant for JavaScript-only web applications, where any secrets are exposed in the browser, and also in mobile apps, where an APK can be decompiled, revealing stored secrets.

-In OAuth2, the consent process is vital to ensuring users explicitly authorize third-party applications to access their resources.
+In OAuth2, the consent process is important for ensuring that users explicitly authorize third-party applications to access their resources.

-Typically, when the client is affiliated with the same organization that owns the authorization server and a high level of trust exists, explicit consent may not be necessary.
+When the client is affiliated with the same organization as the authorization server and a high level of trust exists, explicit consent is not usually required.

-However, in the case of a client from a third-party organization, it's crucial to configure the client to request user consent.
-This ensures users are informed about who is utilizing their tokens, promoting transparency and user awareness.
+However, for clients from third-party organizations, it's important to configure the client to request user consent.
+This ensures that users are aware of who is accessing their tokens.

 Default ACR level